zcash/zips/drafts/daira-zip-process/README.rst

 updated on the ZIP metadata; the result will not include their previous name unless they ask for it to.
-(As a technical caveat, the previous name may still be visible in previous git revisions of the `ZIPs Repository`_ that remain publically accessible, although it may be possible to fix that by a force-push.)
+(As a technical caveat, the previous name may still be visible in previous git revisions of the `ZIPs Repository`_ that remain publicly accessible, although it may be possible to fix that by a force-push.)

 Relation to the Zcash Protocol Specification